DavidACosgrove/HTML-SDF-Viewer/README.md

 There are some relevant files in the TestData directory of the download if you want to try it on public data.

+Licensed under the BSD license - see license.txt for details.